ALL STAR GAMES: 1970, 1988 ARTIFICIAL TURF: 1970 - 2000

 Along with Atlanta-Fulton County Stadium, this was probably one of the blandest of all the boring "doughnut" stadiums of the 1960s and 1970s.
-The shape of the playing field was almost identical to Busch Stadium in St. Louis, but with shorter distance to the backstop behind home plate, and less foul territory.
+The shape of the playing field was almost identical to Busch Stadium in St. Louis, but with a slightly shorter distance to the backstop behind home plate, and less foul territory. ((((((NOTE: Philip Lowry's Green Cathedrals.
+My estimate based on photographs was 60 feet, which is the old "standard" backstop distance.
+I learned from one of the news items about the conversion of "Cinergy Field" into an compacted, all-grass ballpark in 2001 that the diamond was moved back ten feet, and the new backstop distance was 49 feet.
+That implies that it had been 59 feet.))))))
 The field was artificial turf, and the outfield dimensions were perfectly symmetrical with no distinguishing features whatsoever.
 However, the baseball-to-football reconfiguration was done somewhat differently than elsewhere: the left side of the lower deck was swiveled approximately 75 degrees into left field, while the right side stayed put.
 Thus, in similar fashion to RFK Stadium, the football gridiron lay at about a 15 degree angle from the right foul line, rather than straight from home plate to center field.
 The front row of seats was about five feet above the ground, ideally suited for football but not for baseball; that's why the "dugouts" were at ground level.
 The upper deck was larger than other stadiums in this class, and featured a wide lateral aisle to facilitate fan entry and exit.
 For this reason, it was not necessary to gouge out gaps in the seating rows to accommodate the entry portals as is typically done in upper decks; fans entered the lateral aisle through an eight-foot vertical wall between the stairways to the upper portion of the upper deck.
 Another unique structural feature is that the stadium is built on top of the parking garage.

 The only big positive aspect to Riverfront Stadium was its scenic location on the banks of the Ohio River.
 You couldn't see that view from the inside, however, and a freeway separated it from downtown Cincinnati, so fans had to cross a pedestrian walkway.
 To prevent floodwaters from ruining everything -- as happened twice at old Crosley Field, the Reds' former home -- a huge retractable flood wall was built.